itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

     :alt: Dataset scatter plot

 From the figure above we can clearly see that all dots are linearly separable and we are able to solve this problem with simple perceptron.
-But a goal of this tutorial is to make clear visualization of learning process for different Backpropagation algorithm variations, so the problem must be as simple as possible, because in other cases it will be complex to visualize.
+But a goal of this tutorial is to make clear visualization of learning process for different GradientDescent algorithm variations, so the problem must be as simple as possible, because in other cases it will be complex to visualize.

 So, as the problem is linear separable we can solve it without hidden layers in network.
 There are two features and two classes, so we can build network which will take 2 input values and 1 output.